PaddlePaddle/docs/doc/fluid/api_guides/low_level/layers/activations_en.rst

 	conv2d = fluid.layers.conv2d(input=data, num_filters=2, filter_size=3, act="relu")

-- Fluid provides an interface for each Activation, and we can explicitly call them.
+- Fluid provides an interface for each Activation, and we can explicitly call it.

 .. code-block:: python